goatshriek/stumpless/docs/test.md

 useful for more than just one test module, consider putting it here for reuse.

+## Adding Tests to the Build
+Stumpless uses CMake for its build, and so adding tests is as simple as adding them to the `CMakeLists.txt` file.
+There are a number of CMake functions provided that take care of creating runner targets and adding tests to the appropriate aggregation targets like `check`.
+You'll find examples of each of these in the project already that you can use for specific examples.
+They are:
+ * `add_function_test` to create a unit test and add it to the `check` target
+ * `add_performance_test` to create a test and add it to the `bench` target
+ * `add_thread_safety_test` to create a test and add it to the `check-thread-safety` target
+ * `add_cpp_test` to create a test for C++ functionality and add it to the `check-cpp` target (examples in `tools/cmake/cpp.cmake`)

 ## Running Tests
 The easiest way to run all tests is to use the `check` target.
 You can run this target through whatever build system you're using, for example `make check` in a